luca-martinelli-09/spotify-lod/README.md

 ```

 ### Creation of the dataset
+Since both spotify charts file and reduced spotify charts are too big for GitHub, it is necessary to manual download and create them.

 First download the csv dataset of Spotify Charts from [Kaggle](https://www.kaggle.com/pepepython/spotify-huge-database-daily-charts-over-3-years?select=Database+to+calculate+popularity.csv), then place the bigger file in the folder and rename it to  *spotifyCharts*.

 Then, in order, execute: